gipi/low-level/docs/reversing/reversing.md

 ```
 $ plasma -i /opt/low-level/docs/code/payload-eater_x86
 plasma> help
 analyzer
-      Analyzer information
+      Analyzer status.
 dump SYMBOL|0xXXXX|EP [NB_LINES]
-      Disassemble only.
+      Print contents at the specified address.
 exit
       Exit
+frame_size [SYMBOL|0xXXXX|EP] frame_size
+      Change the frame size of a function, the function will be re-analyzed.
 functions
       Print the function list.
 help
-      Display this help
+      Display this help.
 hexdump SYMBOL|0xXXXX|EP [NB_LINES]
       Dump memory in hexa.
 history
-      Display the command history
+      Display the command history.
 info
-      Information about the current binary
+      Information about the current binary.
 jmptable INST_ADDR TABLE_ADDR NB_ENTRIES SIZE_ENTRY
       Create a jump table referenced at TABLE_ADDR and called
       from INST_ADDR.
+memmap
+      Open a qt window to display the memory.
 mips_set_gp ADDR
       Set the register $gp to a fixed value.
+Note that it will
+      erase all defined memory.
-py [FILE]
+py [!][FILE]
       Run an interactive python shell or execute a script.
-      The global variable 'api' will be accessible.
+      Global variables api and args will be passed to the script.
+      The character ! is an alias to the scripts directory.
 push_analyze_symbols
       Force to analyze the entry point, symbols and a memory scan will be done.
 rename OLD_SYM NEW_SYM
       Rename a symbol.
 save
-      Save the database (only symbols and history currently).
+      Save the database.
 sections
-      Print all sections
+      Print all sections.
 sym [SYMBOL 0xXXXX] [| FILTER]
       Print all symbols or set a new symbol.
       You can filter symbols by searching the word FILTER.